gocoworker-dev/smart-contracts/AUDIT_BLOCS_EN.md

 This report is about the three following contracts :
 - [GOCOToken](contracts/GOCOToken.sol) : GOCO Token ;
 - [GOCOPreSale](contracts/GOCOPreSale.sol) : GOCO Presale ;
-- [GOCOSale](contracts/GOCOSale.sol) : GOCO sale with periods of 21 hours ;
+- [GOCOSale](contracts/GOCOSale.sol) : GOCO Sale with periods of 21 hours ;

-All potential vulnerabilities and good code practices are noticed by 3 tags as commentaries written in the contracts source code and all related tests:
+All potential vulnerabilities and good code practices are noticed by 3 tags as commentaries written in the contracts source code and all related tests :
-- `MAJOR_x` where x is a 2 digits number: This references all parts that have impact in contracts logics ;
+- `MAJOR_x` where x is a 2 digits number : This references all parts that have impact in contracts logics ;
-- `MEDIUM_x` where x is a 2 digits number: This references all parts where particular care is required ;
+- `MEDIUM_x` where x is a 2 digits number : This references all parts where particular care is required ;
 - `MINOR_x` where x is a 2 digits number: This references all parts that can be enhanced for security or code readability ;
 - `WATCH_x` where x is a 2 digits number: This references all parts when something is unsure about business logic ;

-All symbols are related to the state of the issue:
+All symbols are related to the state of the issue :
 - :white_large_square: : Means this has not been done or fixed ;
 - :white_check_mark: : Means this has been done or fixed ;
 - :ok_hand: : Means this has been reviewed and possibly changed accordingly, the issue is considered to not be a threat ;